aibrite/jdash-docs/src/backend/nodejs-dev.md

 # NodeJS Development

-This article is about installing and using Jdash NodeJs packages on your backend.
+This article is about installing and using JDash NodeJs packages on your backend.

-If you want to use Jdash Cloud to store and manage dashboard related data you can continue from [Getting Started](../client/getting-started.md) section.
+If you want to use JDash Cloud to store and manage dashboard related data you can continue from [Getting Started](../client/getting-started.md) section.

 ## Step 1: Initial setup
-Use npm to install Jdash NodeJs packages.
+Use npm to install JDash NodeJs packages.

 ```no-highlight
 npm install jdash-express --save
 ```

-Note: If this is the first time you use npm to add a package first execute `npm init` to create a package.json.
+Note: If this is the first time you use npm to add a package, first execute `npm init` to create a ``package.json``.

 Jdash uses <a target="_blank" href="http://expressjs.com">Express</a>.
 Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.

 ### Basic server application

-Below code snippet creates a simple NodeJs application which serves static files from root folder.
+Below code snippet creates a simple NodeJs application, which serves static files from root folder.

 ```javascript
 var express = require('express');